promptarmor/llmaudit/README.md

 ### Scanning GitHub Repositories

-To scan GitHub repositories, use the `github` command followed by the repositories you wish to scan.
+To scan GitHub repositories, first set the `GITHUB_TOKEN` environment variable to your github token, then use the `github` command followed by the repositories you wish to scan(not specifying a repo will scan all repos the token has access to).
 You can specify additional options such as a temporary directory for cloning, whether to keep the cloned repos, and a timeout for cloning.

 `llmaudit github [--repos <repo1> <repo2>] [--temp-dir <dir>] [--keep] [--timeout <seconds>]`